OmkarKathile007/Intelliquiz_Main/README.md

 ## 📬 Contact
-For queries or suggestions, reach out at [your email/contact info].
+For queries or suggestions, reach out at [omkarkathuile3@gmail.com].